We should have posted The Secret to Authentic Italian Bolognese Sauce Recipe last year after we returned from Italy, but better late than never!

 Until he taught us the secret to authentic Italian Bolognese Sauce and we got to try it.
 I wanted to bathe in it.
 Cade already was.
 Ok, he wasn’t but I’m telling you, it was wonderful.

 I can already read your mind, you’re wondering why we are so excited about spaghetti sauce, aren’t you?
 We actually aren’t, and I’m going to start at the very beginning, take you through the process and ingredients and then tell you the secret.

 And no, it’s not cheese.
 Or fresh herbs.
 Ohhhhhh, thought you guessed it, didn’t you!

-What is the Difference Between Spaghetti Sauce and Bolognese?
+What’s the Difference Between Spaghetti Sauce and Bolognese?

 Is there a difference between spaghetti sauce and Bolognese sauce?
-They look the same.
-Smell the same, but think about it, do they taste the same?
+They look and smell the same, but think about it, do they taste the same?
 In order to really break it down, we need to call spaghetti sauce by what it is more commonly known as, marinara sauce.

 What is Marinara Sauce?

-Marinara sauce IS, at it’s simplest form, a tomato sauce, often with herbs and veggies like carrots and onion.
+Marinara sauce is, at its simplest form, a tomato sauce, often with herbs and veggies like carrots and onion.

 What is Bolognese?

 Bolognese is primarily a meat based sauce, originating in Bologna, Italy.
 Bolognese has just a bit of tomato for flavor, while the rest is meat and the other liquids are generally wine and milk.

-- What uses Bolognese Sauce?
+What Dishes Use Bolognese Sauce?

 Bolognese is used on pasta or in lasagna.
 Ahhh now, you’re thinking about that meaty sauce, aren’t you?